 Between the Post and Geektime, I served as a remote copy editor at Mic (then called PolicyMic).
 Among other pieces, I wrote about women in the Arab tech world and Israeli reactions to Operation Protective Edge.
 Throughout my time in Israel, I also freelanced for a number of startups and nonprofits, including Fiverr, Tok, and Turning Heads.

 Before Israel, I received a BA and MSW (both with honors) from the University of Michigan, Ann Arbor.
-Now, I am a recent transplant to Ithaca, NY (my husband is doing his PhD at Cornell) and am enjoying the Americana vibe and lack of population density so far.
+I still sometimes use those skills.